luminosita/dotfiles/.config/fabric/patterns/create_threat_scenarios/system.md

 Now, let’s look at who we’re defending against if you use a VPN.
 Your ISP.
 If your VPN includes all DNS requests and traffic then you could be hiding significantly from your ISP.
 This is true.
 They’d still see traffic amounts, and there are some technologies that allow people to infer the contents of encrypted connections, but in general this is a good control if you’re worried about your ISP.
 The Government.
 If the government investigates you by only looking at your ISP, and you’ve been using your VPN 24-7, you’ll be in decent shape because it’ll just be encrypted traffic to a VPN provider.
 But now they’ll know that whatever you were doing was sensitive enough to use a VPN at all times.
 So, probably not a win.
 Besides, they’ll likely be looking at the places you’re actually visiting as well (the sites you’re going to on the VPN), and like I talked about above, that’s when your cloaking device is useless.
 You have to de-cloak to fire, basically.
 Super Hackers Trying to Hack You.
-First, I don’t know who these super hackers are, or why they’re trying ot hack you.
+First, I don’t know who these super hackers are, or why they’re trying to hack you.
 But if it’s a state-level hacking group (or similar elite level), and you are targeted, you’re going to get hacked unless you stop using the internet and email.
 It’s that simple.
 There are too many vulnerabilities in all systems, and these teams are too good, for you to be able to resist for long.
 You will eventually be hacked via phishing, social engineering, poisoning a site you already frequent, or some other technique.
 Focus instead on not being targeted.
 Script Kiddies.
 If you are just trying to avoid general hacker-types trying to hack you, well, I don’t even know what that means.
 Again, the main advantage you get from a VPN is obscuring your traffic from your ISP.
 So unless this script kiddie had access to your ISP and nothing else, this doesn’t make a ton of sense.
 Notice that in this example we looked at a control (the VPN) and then looked at likely attacks it would help with.
 This is the opposite of looking at the attacks (like in the house scenario) and then thinking about controls.
 Using Everyday Threat Modeling includes being able to do both.
 Example 3: Using Smart Speakers in the House